symplasma/retsyn/README.md

   - [ ] Clicking on item selects it
   - [ ] Double clicking item launches it
 - [x] Add help screen with search syntax guide
-- [ ] Ensure that search debounce is working correctly
+- [ ] Ensure that search debounce is working correctly (seems like we might just need a longer debounce interval)
 - [ ] Show all items that fit within the current window
+- [ ] Show a count of the results returned
 - [ ] Record and show recent queries
   - [ ] Record and show recent item activations
   - [ ] Activations should be associated with the search that found them